cloudmesh/technologies/chapters/tech/globus-online-gridftp.md

 ### NEW TEXT

-GridFTP is data transfer management web service which enables one to make a high-performance transfer of complex data.
-Data transfer occurs without interactions with other systems and the process can restart itself if a problem occurs as well as automatically verify the integrity of the data after a transfer is complete[fa18-523-74-Allcock-2005].
+GridFTP [:o: refernce missing] is data transfer management web service which enables one to make a high-performance transfer of complex data.
+Data transfer occurs without interactions with other systems and the process can restart itself if a problem occurs as well as automatically verify the integrity of the data after a transfer is complete [fa18-523-74-Allcock-2005].
 A Globus endpoint on the JASMIN GridFTP server facilitates the process of data transfer using an online tool provided by Globus.
 An endpoint is a logical address on the GridFTP server that can be said to perform the role of a domain